Medically reviewed by Drugs.com. Last updated on Nov 23, 2020.

 Safety and effectiveness have not been established in pediatric patients.

 Fenofibric acid is known to be substantially excreted by the kidney, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function.
 Fenofibric acid exposure is not influenced by age.
-Since elderly patients have a higher incidence of renal impairment, dose selection for the elderly should be made on the basis of renal function [see Dosage and Administration (2.5) and Clinical Pharmacology (12.3)].
-Elderly patients with normal renal function should require no dose modifications.
+Since elderly patients have a higher incidence of renal impairment, use of Triglide in the elderly should be made on the basis of renal function [see Contraindications (4), Use in Specific Populations (8.6), and Clinical Pharmacology (12.3)].
 Consider monitoring renal function in elderly patients taking Triglide.

 The empirical formula is C20H21O4Cl and the molecular weight is 360.83; fenofibrate is insoluble in water.
 The melting point is 79° to 82°C. Fenofibrate is a white solid which is stable under ordinary conditions.